 - outcome documents of their review conferences - 07.
-Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms - of property, financial services, inheritance, and natural resources in accordance with national laws - 08.
-Enhance the use of enabling technologies, in particular ICT, to promote women's empowerment
+Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms

+08. Enhance the use of enabling technologies, in particular ICT, to promote women's empowerment